Working Remotely: Focus on Sabia Morrison

 Wfh is not for everyone and with the current situation forcing so many of us to work this way, it may take some getting used to.
 Many friends have asked me how I do it … surely I get distracted, never get dressed, gaze out of the window all day, talk to the post person too much?
 Honestly … I don’t, but I think the key is discipline.

 - Have a set morning routine, including getting yourself ready (make-up on, shaved, dressed (!)) just as you would if going out to work.
-I’m so anal that I even make myself a packed lunch and lay out three pieces of fruit on my desk each day, just like I used to when I office based.
+I love a routine so much that I even make myself a packed lunch and lay out three pieces of fruit on my desk each day, just like I used to when I was office based.

 - Make sure you take regular breaks away from your desk and always, always aim to take a lunch break to do something completely unrelated to work.
 I vary between going out for a walk, popping down to the shops or cleaning the bathroom whilst listening to a podcast.
 If you go out, make an effort to smile and chat to the people you meet – nice for them and nice for you!